 Bringing together researchers, practitioners and policy makers working with migrants, refugees and asylum seekers in Scotland

 GRAMNet is very grateful for the generous support we receive from our partners, sponsors, distributors and directors so that we can keep our film series free and open to all.
-Developing this work with the UNESCO Chair for Refugee Integration through Languages and the Arts, the Equality and Diversity Unit and our long standing partners in the film series BEMIS, together with their focus on the Year of History Heritage and Archaeology.
+Developing this work with the Equality and Diversity Unit and our long-standing partners in the film series BEMIS, together with their focus on the Year of Young People.
+This year we extend our partnership to include the UNESCO Chair for Refugee Integration through Languages and Arts and the Confucius Institute, University of Glasgow.

 Screenings are accompanied by forums and Q&A for everyone to share their views and thoughts in a friendly and supportive atmosphere.
 The audience is warmly invited to congregate in the Centre for Contemporary Arts (CCA) Cafe following each screening to continue our informal discussions.